WITW Part II: SOAP RPC

 Is

-method returns information about the
+The is method returns information about the

-location of the specified userid
+location of the specified userid.

 is(xs:string userid)

-when the location was specified, the
+date when the location was specified, the

-and the
+latitude and the

-specified by the user.
+longitude specified by the user.

-It faults if the userid
+It faults if the userid is unknown or if the

 user has not specified a location.